szz-dvl/images/README.md

 This url will return the image file.png with a sepia filter applied.

+- **gamma:** This operation may take an integer as argument or an array of integer if gammaOut needs to be provioded.

+- **joinChannel:** Generated images for joinChannel are not supported, the options provided to the method will be the ones provided in the constructor.

 Whenever a color needs to be provided only the hexadecimal string representation of the color is allowed (#000000).

 Generated images use the keys `text` and `create`, the following URL will generate an image from text: